rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

     REQUIRED.
 The fully qualified URL of the OpenID Provider's authorization endpoint defined by [RFC6749]. token_endpoint

     REQUIRED.
-The fully qualified URL of the server's token endpoint defined by [RFC6749].
+The fully qualified URL of the server's token endpoint **as** defined by [RFC6749].

 **iGov-NL**

 userinfo_endpoint

     REQUIRED.
-The fully qualified URL of the server's user info endpoint defined by [OpenID.Discovery].
+The fully qualified URL of the server's user info endpoint **as** defined by [OpenID.Discovery].

 **/iGov-NL**

 introspection_endpoint

     OPTIONAL.
-The fully qualified URL of the server's introspection endpoint defined by OAuth Token Introspection. revocation_endpoint
+The fully qualified URL of the server's introspection endpoint **as** defined by OAuth Token Introspection. revocation_endpoint

     OPTIONAL.
-The fully qualified URL of the server's revocation endpoint defined by OAuth Token Revocation. jwks_uri
+The fully qualified URL of the server's revocation endpoint **as** defined by OAuth Token Revocation. jwks_uri

     REQUIRED.
 The fully qualified URI of the server's public key in JWK Set format.
 For verifying the signatures on the id_token.